Last updated on July 12th, 2020

 Beyond our studies in the classroom, the study abroad group had field trips to various factories, Taipei, Sun Moon Lake, etc., but my favorite moments were outings with the locals.
 Taiwanese are some of the friendliest people on earth, and they went out of their way to ensure we had an absolutely incredible time.
 Whether we were strolling through night markets full of delicious & exotic food, walking through the beauty of Danshui, or playing a game of basketball, language barriers were nowhere to be found; kindness transcends all barriers.

 As we arrived at Taoyuan International Airport for our departure, there were some emotional goodbyes.
 However, deep down, I knew I would be back soon.
-There was a drive & determination inside me that willed it to happen.
+There was a drive & determination inside me that willed it to happen (read 4 Ways How to Study Abroad: Why This Is Absolutely Important).
 Upon my arrival back in Tennessee, I was a constant presence in the Global Studies office over the next several weeks; I added Global Studies as a 2nd major (the other being Accounting).
-The department at my university & Dr. Jih came to an agreement with Dr. Chin & CYCU for me to become an exchange student for the entirety of 2014, and this is where our story will pick up next time.
+The department at my university & Dr. Jih came to an agreement with Dr. Chin & CYCU for me to become an exchange student for the entirety of 2014, and this is where our story will pick up next time (Read Part 1 & Part 2).

-As always, please feel free to leave comments/questions as I will be reading each and every one of them and giving responses where appropriate.
+As always, please feel free to leave comments/questions as I will be reading each & every one of them and responding.
 If you want to know something, ask away!
+Do not hesitate to contact us if you need anything at all or would like to chat with us!
 Please hit those follow, share, & like buttons; just don’t eat the apple.
-Until next time, stay traveling!
+Until next time, stay traveling (safely)!